Accepting Automated Clearing House Payments

 The National ACH Association (NACHA), its governing body, reports that the ACH moves 25 billion financial transactions, adding up to $43 trillion, each year.
 They fall into two main categories:

 - ACH direct deposits are used for government-to-consumer (G2C) and business-to-consumer (B2C) disbursals.
 Examples are government-issued benefit programs (food stamps, social security, etc.), annuities, IRS tax refunds and employee payroll.

 - ACH payments are ACH credit and debit transactions among individuals and businesses.
-Electronic checks, or eChecks, are commonly used for one-time and recurring bills like mortgages, utilities and loan repayments.
-They’re also used for business-to-business (B2B) and consumer-to-consumer (C2C) exchanges.
-Although eChecks are processed through the ACH, not all ACH transactions are considered eChecks.
+Electronic checks, or echecks, are commonly used for one-time and recurring bills like mortgages, utilities and loan repayments.
+They’re also commonly used for business-to-business (B2B) exchanges.
+Although echecks are processed through the ACH, not all ACH transactions are considered echecks.